vedha728/SpendSavvy/replit.md

-# ExpenseWise - Student Expense Tracker
+# EXPENZA - Track Save Thrive

 ## Overview

-ExpenseWise is a modern full-stack expense tracking application specifically designed for students.
+EXPENZA is a modern full-stack expense tracking application specifically designed for students.
 Built with a React frontend and Express.js backend, the application provides intelligent expense management through AI-powered insights, interactive charts, and a conversational chatbot interface.
 The system features comprehensive CRUD operations for expenses, real-time analytics, and category-based organization to help students monitor their spending habits effectively.

 ## User Preferences